autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 To use `autogluon.timeseries`, we will only need the following two classes:

 - `TimeSeriesDataFrame` stores a dataset consisting of multiple time series.
-- `TimeSeriesPredictor` takes care of fitting, tuning and selecting the best forecasting models.
+- `TimeSeriesPredictor` takes care of fitting, tuning and selecting the best forecasting models, as well as generating new forecasts.

 We start by downloading the M4 Hourly dataset from the official website (click on the arrow to show the preprocessing code).